Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.md

 * Memory usage is relative to the container's memory limit if one is set, otherwise relative to the total host memory.
 * Containers can be selected or excluded by name with `--match` / `--ignore` (Python regular expressions, matched against the full name); `--no-match-severity` sets the state when nothing matches (default: ok).
 * Per-container CPU and memory perfdata are most useful for long-lived containers with stable names (e.g. `traefik_traefik.2`, named systemd-managed services).
 For ever-changing workloads (e.g. GitLab runner jobs, CI builders), the per-container labels churn between check runs and are useless for trending.
 The aggregate perfdata is the right signal there.
-* `--timeout` covers all Docker commands of a run together, so the check ends in time however long each of them takes. `docker stats --no-stream` alone takes one to two seconds, because the daemon samples every container twice, one second apart, and the client waits up to two seconds for each.
+* `--timeout` covers all Docker commands of a run together, so the check ends in time however long each of them takes.
+The shipped Director template allows 15 seconds. `docker stats --no-stream` alone takes one to two seconds, because the daemon samples every container twice, one second apart, and the client waits up to two seconds for each.

 **Data Collection:**